-We are sponsored by Canon and therefore you can borrow very good photo equipment without any additional cost (other companies in the region charge extra for professional photo equipment).
+We are sponsored by Canon and therefore you can borrow very good photo equipment without any additional cost.

 We do offer both professional and amateur camera models like Canon 1D Mark III, 7D, 70D, 100D, 550D, 650D, 1100D and 1200D.
 We cannot guarantee a specific model but we will share the equipment we have.
 We have one camera and tripod for each guest.

 Lenses for aurora photographing includes Canon 14:2.8, 15:2.8, 16-35:28, 17-40:4.0, 20:2.8, 24:1.4, 18-55:3.5-4.5 and 15-85:3.5.